 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

-WHAT IS SCRAMBLING ON STRIDING EDGE LIKE?
+SCRAMBLING STRIDING EDGE

-The tricky part of the ridge is 300 to 400 metres long as it rises and falls over a series of narrow, rocky peaks.
-The arête is only two to three metres wide in places with precipitous drops on both sides.
+The arête (sharp ridge) is only two to three metres wide in places with precipitous drops on both sides.
 You will need to use your hands for some sections.

-The benefit of doing Striding Edge on the ascent is that the chimney comes towards the end, by which time you will have built up some confidence.
+The benefit of doing Striding Edge on the ascent is that the chimney comes towards the end, by which time you will have built some confidence.

-After The Chimney there’s a final scramble up a large section of rock to the summit of Helvellyn.
+After The Chimney, there’s a final scramble up a large section of rock to the summit of Helvellyn.
 Again, a scree detour looks tempting, but it’s much better to scramble up the middle of the rock – it’s easier than it looks.

 WEATHER CONDITIONS

-The most significant factor when deciding to tackle Striding Edge is the weather.
 Wind on the edge can be much stronger than down at the bottom, so pick a day with good conditions, avoiding the ridge on wet or windy days and especially if it’s icy.

 HOW TO GET TO THE TRAILHEAD